Thinking about running 5 miles a day? Then let me start by congratulating you on your decision.

 Panting for air on every steep means you’re running too hard and should scale back.

 There you have it.
-If you’re about start running the 5-mile-per-day challenge, then this post should set you off on the right foot.
+If you’re about start running 5 miles a day, then this post should set you off on the right foot.
 The rest is really up to you.

 Please feel free to leave your comments and questions in the section below.